davidwrede/chef-web-docs-1/step_resource/step_resource_directory_create_in_windows.rst

      action :create
    end

-.. note:: The difference between the two previous examples is the single- versus double-quoted strings, where if the double quotes are used, the backslash character (``\``) must be escaped using the |ruby| escape character (which is a backslash).
+.. note:: The difference between the two previous examples is the single- versus double-quoted strings, where if the double quotes are used, the backslash character (``\``) must be escaped using the Ruby escape character (which is a backslash).

+.. end_tag